PofodukPanda/skilltest-buienradar-sk/README.md

 **Question 4:**
 Create an ERD  of the SQL database you created.
 Tip: you can use [draw.io](https://app.diagrams.net/) for making the diagram.

+<br/><br/>
+**The answer to those questions can be found on the scripts folder and on the main.py code.
+The database can be found on the root directory "buienradar_weather.db" And finally the ERD diagram can be found under the design folder "database_erd.drawio.png".**
+<br/><br/>

 ---

 ## Part 2: Data Analysis